tpayne/terraform-examples/README.md

 	1) cd project/terraform-examples
 	2) ./get-started.sh
 	3) cd samples/GCP
-	4) edit the `terraform.tfvars` file to replace the project and creds values with those specific for you
+	4) edit the "terraform.tfvars" file to replace the project and creds values with those specific for you
 	5) terraform init && terraform plan && terraform apply -auto-approve

 You can delete all the resources using `terraform destroy -auto-approve -force`